Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Iterative Refinement of Repair Instructions (IRRI)

 \begin{theorem} Under Assumption~\ref{asm:locality-of-llm},

 holds.
 Furthermore, if $c^{(1)}, \ldots, c^{(m)}$ are generated independently,

 holds. \end{theorem}

 The proof of Theorem~\ref{thm:probabilistic-assumption} is provided in Appendix~\ref{subapp:proof-of-thm-probabilistic-assumption}.
-This theorem probabilistically formalizes the existence of textual directions that survive across a set of initial codes, which can be interpreted as a probabilistic assumption that initial outputs concentrate within a certain local refinement basin.
+This theorem probabilistically formalizes the existence of repair instructions that survive across a set of initial programs, which can be interpreted as a probabilistic assumption that initial outputs concentrate within a certain local refinement basin.
 In particular, when $m$ is small and $\delta$ is sufficiently small, $G$ is a high-probability event.

 In the following, we fix a realization $\omega \in G$ of the probability space and write $C_{\mathrm{init}} := \widetilde C_{\mathrm{init}}(\omega)$.
 Under this realization, $d^\dagger \in D^\star$ appearing in Assumption~\ref{asm:locality-of-llm} satisfies